kennbroorg/iKy/README.md

 [![Video Demo](https://kennbroorg.gitlab.io/ikyweb/assets/img/Giba.gif)](https://vimeo.com/342843348 "Video Demo - Click to Watch!")

 [Video Demo](https://vimeo.com/342843348 "Video Demo - Click to Watch!")

-## Project - Previous version
-We want to warn you that we have changed the Frontend from AngularJS to Angular 7.
-For this reason we left the project with AngularJS as Frontend in the iKy-v1 branch.

-The reason of changing the Frontend was to update the technology and get an easier way of installation.

 ## Installation
 ### Clone repository